alythobani/vscode-region-helper/README.md

 - Automatically highlights the cursor’s active region in the tree view
 - Navigates to a given region when clicked

-### 🐇 Jump to Matching Region Boundary
+### 🐇 Go to Region Boundary

-- Jumps between boundaries of the cursor's active region (like Vim’s `%` motion and VSCode's builtin `Go to Bracket` command)
+- Behaves like Vim’s `%` motion and VSCode's builtin `Go to Bracket` command, but for regions
+  - Jumps between boundaries of the cursor's active region, if the cursor is inside a region
+  - Otherwise, jumps to the next region boundary if one exists
 - 📌 **Default keybinding**: `Alt + M`

 ### 🔍 Fuzzy Search Regions